Cobalt-OS/Cobalt/README.md

 On boot of the .iso image (or whatever media it was burned to), isolinux is loaded.
 It then mounts the floppy image located at `cdroot/isolinux/BTDISK.IMG`.
 The floppy image loads a base FreeDOS 1.1 system and enough drivers to mount the entire CD partition (the `cdroot` folder), sets it to the D:\ drive, and runs the AUTORUN.BAT file within `cdroot`.

 There are two main packages in the installer.
 The first, `BASE.ZIP`, contains the base Cobalt OS without a desktop.
 The second package, `DESKTOP.ZIP`, includes the optional FreeDOS Shell package.
-Both of these packages are zipped from the BASE and DESKTOP folders when the compile script is run.
+Both of these packages are zipped from the base and desktop folders (found in the packages folder) when the compile script is run.

 ---------------------------------------------------------